One person killed in avalanche near Valemount, B.C.

-VALEMOUNT, B.C. — One person has died after two snowmobilers were caught in an avalanche south of Valemount, B.C. on the weekend.
+VALEMOUNT, B.C. — One person has died in an avalanche that caught two snowmobilers over the weekend south of Valemount, B.C., not far from the Alberta boundary.

-Avalanche Canada says the snowmobilers were riding at the base of a slope in a feature known as Bowl 3 in the Oasis area when the avalanche happened Saturday morning.
+Avalanche Canada says the snowmobilers were riding at the base of a slope in a feature known as Bowl 3 in the Oasis area when the avalanche happened on Saturday.

 RCMP Cpl.
 Alex Bérubé says the investigation is being taken over by the BC Coroners Service.